reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 In the further sections, we will take a look at how to use `@JsonView` to cater to each of the usecases we previously looked at.

 {{% info title="Difference between @JsonView and @JsonIgnore" %}}
-- `@JsonIgnoreProperties` used at the class level is used to ignore fields during both serialization and deserialization process.
+- `@JsonIgnoreProperties` used at the class level is used to ignore multiple fields during both serialization and deserialization process.
-- `@JsonIgnore` can be used at getter or setter for a property/multiple properties to ignore the fields during deserialization or serialization respectively.
+- `@JsonIgnore` can be used at getter or setter for a property to ignore the fields during deserialization or serialization respectively.
 - `@JsonView` is an enhancement over `@JsonIgnore` since we can selectively decide if a field needs to be ignored or not for a particular API.
 {{% /info %}}